atulvarshneya/quantum-computing/qucircuit/README.md

 Returns the gate object.

 #### `Probe(header,probestates)`
-This is a debuggig aid.
-Its execution gets skipped on backends which are actual quantum computers.
+This is a debugging aid.
+Its execution gets skipped on non-debugging backends.

 `header` is a string that gets prefixed with "PROBE:" and gets printed as a heading to the probe's printout. `probestates` is either `None` or a list of states, if `None`, probe prints amplitude of all the states, else prints the amplitudes of only the specified states.

+Returns the gate object.

+#### RND(qbit)
+Puts the target qubit in a random state.
+Not a real quantum gate, it is provied as a tool to test circuits where some arbitrary input is likely - e.g., to test the teleportation circuit.

 Returns the gate object.